 It may be a bad idea to combine emails and to-dos, but we all know that it’s next to impossible to separate the two.
 So let’s aim for a happy medium.

 How about getting emails out of your way by turning them into tasks?
 It’s quite easy to do, because many task management apps these days have a system in place to turn emails into to-dos without leaving your inbox.
+And if those apps sync across all your devices, you can take your to-do lists everywhere.

 Let’s see how the email-to-task functionality works in some of the most popular task management apps around.